UniversalDependencies/docs/_cop-dep/aux_.md

 redirect_from: "cop/dep/aux.html"
 ---

 The relation between a lexical verb and a conjugation base marks the base as aux to the verb, as shown below.
-This applies to all tripartite conjugation bases, but NOT to converters, which receive the 'mark' label.
+This applies to all tripartite conjugation bases, but NOT to converters, which receive the `mark` label.

 ~~~ sdparse
 ⲁ/AUX ⲩ/PRON ⲥⲟⲧⲡ/VERB ⲥ/PRON \n They chose her (or: she was chosen)